BASICS YOU SHOULD KNOW FOR SETTING UP AT SHOWS

 A word to the wise

 Just so you know, most exhibit spaces are 10' X 10'.
 A 12' X 12' tent will not work in most venues, and has a whole different fire code and will haunt you everywhere you go.
 Trust us and get the 10' X 10' tent.
 If you are looking for a low cost tent that you are not going to use a lot, we strongly recommend Quik Shade Instant Canopy tents.
-They are available at Sears, and are a great value.
-They are not the best, but if you want a low cost tent that has half a chance that it probable won't self destruct the first time you use it, these are fine.
+They are not the best, but if you want a low cost tent that has half a chance that it probably won't self destruct the first time you use it, these are fine.
 They don't hold up in winds.
-They have had them for about $80.00 at Sears.
-Check www.sears.com for availability.
-You can generally also find these at Home Depot but are generally a little more money.
+That is because there is no cross bracing.
+They generally run around $100.00 and you can usually find these at Home Depot.

 Invest In A Good Tent If you want a good tent that will last and hold up in wind, we are recommending an EZ-Up tent from BJ's, a Caravan Tent from Costco or a Z Shade tent from Sam's Club.
 They actually have them there on the floor and you can purchase one and carry it home except for the Caravan from Costco, you need to order it online..
 All these tents have sides and are in the $200.00 range.
 Money well spent because these will last.
 Be sure the tent you purchase is a commercial tent and has cross braces.
 I have included item and model numbers we recommend on each choice.
 Once you put the top on your tent, never take it off.
 It will last longer that way!